m-c-frank/textdownloader/README.md

 - **Deselect**: Click "Deselect" to clear all selections and exit highlight mode.

-### User-Friendly Interface

-Use the extension's user interface to configure a default download location for text files.

 ## Getting Started

 To get started with textdownloader, follow these simple steps: